pyvec/naucse/README.md

   This is intended for the production site, which aggregates lots of individual courses.

+  If `courses.yml` is present, naucse will use a pretty homepage (rather than listing all courses on the homepage).

 - Any courses found by `python -m naucse_render ls`.
   This is useful when developing a course locally.